slsu0424/slsu0424.github.io/_posts/2023-11-02-use-natural-language-converse-mimiciii-database.md

 categories: [ ChatGPT, NLP, tutorial ]
 image: assets/images/2023-10/shutterstock_2188258735_license_resize.png
 ---
 If someone were to tell me that I would someday be able to query a database without SQL, I would have said its impossible.
-Databases and SQL have always been synonymous in my mind.
+As a former database developer, databases and SQL have always been synonymous.
 However, thanks to LLMs, any user can now query a database using natural language.
 This is an exciting and powerful capability that will be a game-changer for anyone that works with data.

 This tutorial continues on from the previous tutorial on using LLMs with Langchain.
-Here, we will explore using LLMs and LangChain to interact with the MIMIC-III database.
+Here, we will explore using LLMs and LangChain to interact with a SQL Database.

 Pre-requisites:
 1. Knowledge of OpenAI